gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 ```bash
 docker exec -ti minio-mc mc cp /data-transfer/flight-data/pilot_handbook.pdf minio-1/flight-bucket/raw/pdf/
 ```

+> **What you should see:** A progress bar and confirmation that the PDF was uploaded to `minio-1/flight-bucket/raw/pdf/pilot_handbook.pdf`.

+> **What just happened?** Object storage treats every file — text, CSV, PDF, image — identically as a sequence of bytes.
+The file extension is stored as metadata but has no special meaning to the storage engine itself.

 The file has been upload, which you can again check using the MinIO Aistor console.